 Types of substantive procedures

-Tests of details — direct examination of specific items: inspecting documents, confirming balances with third parties, recalculating amounts, physically counting inventory, tracing transactions through the system.
+Tests of details.
+Direct examination of specific items.
+Inspecting documents, confirming balances with third parties, recalculating amounts, physically counting inventory.

-Substantive analytical procedures — evaluating financial information through analysis of plausible relationships among both financial and non-financial data.
-These are most effective for large volumes of predictable transactions (e.g., payroll expense analysed by headcount and average salary, depreciation calculated from the fixed asset register).
-ISA 520 provides detailed guidance.
+Substantive analytical procedures.
+Evaluating financial information through analysis of plausible relationships among financial and non-financial data.
+These work best for large volumes of predictable transactions (for example, payroll expense analysed by headcount and average salary, depreciation calculated from the fixed asset register).
+ISA 520 has the detailed guidance.

 Choosing between substantive approaches

 The choice between tests of details and substantive analytical procedures depends on the assertion and the nature of the account.
-Analytical procedures work well for accounts where the auditor can develop a precise expectation from independently corroborated data — payroll, rent, utilities, depreciation.
-They work poorly for accounts where the relationship is imprecise or the underlying data cannot be corroborated — provisions, fair values, one-off transactions.
-For high-risk assertions, tests of details are generally more persuasive than analytical procedures and may be the only appropriate approach.
+Analytical procedures work well where the auditor can develop a precise expectation from independently corroborated data (payroll, rent, depreciation).
+They work poorly for accounts where the relationship is imprecise or the underlying data cannot be corroborated (provisions, fair values, one-off transactions).
+At firms like ours, tests of details tend to be the default response on higher-risk assertions.
+The analytical procedure typically sits alongside as corroborative evidence rather than as the primary source.

 Substantive approach vs. combined approach

-Substantive approach — the auditor does not rely on controls and performs substantive procedures sufficient to address the risk.
-This is appropriate where: controls are weak or non-existent, the entity is small with limited segregation of duties, it is more efficient to perform substantive procedures than to test controls, or the auditor does not wish to rely on controls.
+Substantive approach.
+The auditor does not rely on controls and performs substantive procedures sufficient to address the risk.
+Appropriate where controls are weak or non-existent, the entity is small with limited segregation of duties, it is more efficient to perform substantive procedures than to test controls, or the auditor simply does not wish to rely on controls.

-Combined approach — the auditor tests controls and, if controls are operating effectively, performs reduced substantive procedures.
-This is appropriate where: the entity has strong controls, the volume of transactions makes substantive testing alone impractical, or the auditor can gain efficiency by relying on controls for some assertions.
+Combined approach.
+The auditor tests controls and, if the controls are operating effectively, performs reduced substantive procedures.
+Appropriate where the entity has strong controls, the volume of transactions makes substantive testing alone impractical, or the auditor can gain efficiency by relying on controls for some assertions.

-ISA 330.A23 recognises that the auditor may design a test of controls and a test of details to be performed concurrently on the same transaction — a dual-purpose test.
-For example, examining a purchase invoice to both verify that it was properly authorised (test of controls — occurrence) and confirm the amount is correctly recorded (test of details — accuracy).
+ISA 330.A23 recognises that the auditor may design a test of controls and a test of details to be performed concurrently on the same transaction (a dual-purpose test).
+For example, examining a purchase invoice to both verify that it was properly authorised (test of controls, occurrence assertion) and confirm the amount is correctly recorded (test of details, accuracy assertion).

-Dual-purpose testing is efficient, but the results must be evaluated separately for each purpose.
+Dual-purpose testing is efficient.
+The results have to be evaluated separately for each purpose, though.
 A deviation in the control does not necessarily mean the transaction is misstated, and a correctly stated amount does not necessarily mean the control operated.

-When substantive procedures are performed at interim, the auditor must cover the remaining period by performing either: additional substantive procedures for the remaining period, substantive procedures combined with tests of controls for the remaining period, or (if the auditor considers substantive procedures alone are sufficient) substantive procedures alone for the remaining period.
+When substantive procedures are performed at interim, the auditor must cover the remaining period by performing either additional substantive procedures for the remaining period, substantive procedures combined with tests of controls, or (if the auditor considers substantive procedures alone are sufficient) substantive procedures alone for the remaining period.

 The key requirement: the auditor must have a reasonable basis for extending audit conclusions from the interim date to the period end.
 If the auditor identifies unexpected misstatements at the interim date, the auditor should consider whether the risk assessment and planned procedures for the remaining period need revision.

 Assess the risk assessment.
-Based on the audit procedures performed and evidence obtained, the auditor must evaluate whether the assessments of the risks of material misstatement at the assertion level remain appropriate.
-If audit evidence from further procedures contradicts the original risk assessment, the auditor must revise the assessment and modify the planned procedures.
+Based on the procedures performed and evidence obtained, the auditor has to evaluate whether the assessments of RMM at the assertion level remain appropriate.
+If audit evidence from further procedures contradicts the original risk assessment, the auditor has to revise the assessment and modify the planned procedures.

 Conclude on sufficiency.
-The auditor must conclude whether sufficient appropriate audit evidence has been obtained.
-If the auditor has not obtained sufficient appropriate evidence for a material assertion, the auditor must attempt to obtain additional evidence.
-If additional evidence cannot be obtained, the auditor must express a qualified opinion or a disclaimer of opinion.
+The auditor concludes whether sufficient appropriate audit evidence has been obtained.
+If the auditor has not obtained it for a material assertion, the auditor must attempt to obtain additional evidence.
+If none can be obtained, the auditor must express a qualified opinion or a disclaimer.

 ISA 330.28–30 requires documentation of: